RxAnte/software-engineer-coding-test/readme.md

 The goal here is to create a “notes” feature in this app.
 The UI has already been designed, so your job is to get it into an interactive set of pages in Next/React, and get PHP api endpoints responding to requests that Next/React sends to it.

+There are no tricks or gotchas in this project and no loopholes to jump through.
+You shouldn’t run into anything unexpected.
+It’s a simple, straight-forward feature add.
+There are no intentional errors for you to find and fix.
+If you run into trouble, please do let your contact at RxAnte know.

 ## Getting Local Env Up and Running

 You will need the following on your computer to run the environment: